Prindi

 Working Papers

-The Other Canon Foundation, Norway, and the Technology Governance program at Tallinn University of Technology (TUT), Estonia, have launched a new working papers series, entitled “Working Papers in Technology Governance and Economic Dynamics”.
-In the context denoted by the title series, it will publish original research papers, both practical and theoretical, both narrative and analytical, in the area denoted by such concepts as uneven economic growth, techno-economic paradigms, the history and theory of economic policy, and the administration of innovation, but also generally in the wider fields of industrial policy, development, technology, institutions, finance, public policy, and economic and financial history and theory.
+The Other Canon Foundation, Norway, and the Technology Governance program at Tallinn University of Technology (TTÜ), Estonia, have run a working papers series, entitled “Working Papers in Technology Governance and Economic Dynamics”.
+In the context denoted by the title series, it has published original research papers, both practical and theoretical, both narrative and analytical, in the area denoted by such concepts as uneven economic growth, techno-economic paradigms, the history and theory of economic policy, and the administration of innovation, but also generally in the wider fields of industrial policy, development, technology, institutions, finance, public policy, and economic and financial history and theory.

-The idea is to offer a venue for quickly presenting interesting papers – scholarly articles, especially as preprints, lectures, essays in a form that may be developed further later on – in a high-quality, nicely formatted version, free of charge: all working papers are downloadable for free from http://technologygovernance.eu/eng/the_core_faculty/working_papers/ as soon as they appear.
+The idea has been to offer a venue for quickly presenting interesting papers – scholarly articles, especially as pre-prints, lectures, essays in a form that may be developed further later on – in a high-quality, nicely formatted version, free of charge.

-The working paper series is edited by Rainer Kattel (rainer.kattel@ttu.ee), Wolfgang Drechsler (wolfgang.drechsler@ttu.ee), and Erik S. Reinert (eriksreinert@gmail.com), who all of them will be happy to receive submissions, suggestions or referrals.
+The working paper series was edited by Rainer Kattel, Wolfgang Drechsler and Erik S. Reinert.

 Full texts are also available in repec (http://www.repec.org)